silx-kit/pyFAI/doc/source/operations/index.rst

 ::
     python setup.py build test

-Nota: to run the test an internet connection is needed as 200MB of test imagesneed to be downloaded.
+Nota: to run the test an internet connection is needed as 200MB of test images need to be downloaded.

 .. toctree::